 We have children in our Junior Kids program that started when they were 3 years old.
-Children develop at different speeds and some children are ready at 3 while others are ready at 3 years of age or a little older.
+Children develop at different speeds and while some children are ready at 3 others might have to be a little older.

 Can I get hurt doing martial arts?

 Both children and adults have a much greater chance of getting hurt playing football than martial arts.
 Many students train for years without ever receiving a single injury.
 Injuries can and do occur on rare occasions, but your safety is always our #1 concern.
 We use thick padded floor matting, safety gear and follow a strict set of rules and regulations for students as well as instructors.